What is a Primary Care Network?

 The role of the ICP is to support the Primary Care Networks by enabling developments that can most appropriately be managed at Bassetlaw place level, for the whole of Bassetlaw’s 116,000 population.

-The ICP also links Bassetlaw and its Primary Care Networks to the South Yorkshire and Bassetlaw Integrated Care System (ICS), and Nottinghamshire Sustainability and Transformation Partnership.
+The ICP also links Bassetlaw and its Primary Care Networks to the South Yorkshire and Bassetlaw Integrated Care System (ICS), and the Nottingham & Nottinghamshire Integrated Care System.
 These partnerships operate across a larger population to support health and care developments best managed at populations greater than those at place level – populations of greater than 500,000.

 GP Primary Care Network Contracts